iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 `SwiftToCLR` is the main "result" of this proof-of-concept project, and the thing that took by far the most amount of time and trouble.
 I'll spare you the journey here, but if you're interested in it there's a more detailed discussion over on the [project's GitHub repository](https://github.com/cascable/swift-on-windows-poc).

 SwiftToCLR is a command-line tool, written in Swift, that takes your C++ interop header from Swift (as well as a couple of other bits and pieces) and generates the header and implementation for *both* wrapper layers discussed above.
+The example usage here is on Windows, but it does work on macOS too.

+**Note:** You may start to notice mentions of "unmanaged" and "managed" code here and there.
+This is a result of the project's focus on the CLR — "managed code" is how the CLR refers to code running within the garbage-collected runtime, and "unmanaged code" is code running outside of that environment.

 ~~~~~~~~ bash
 C:\> .\SwiftToCLR.exe CascableCoreBasicAPI-Swift.h